• Skip to primary navigation

 Piyaji aka Piyaju is a popular snack that can be found in roadside fritter shops throughout West Bengal and Bangladesh.
 It is a simple and delicious snack made from basic ingredients that can easily be made at home.
 If you're looking to try the taste of street-style piyaji without leaving your home, then you're in luck.
 Here's a simple guide on how to make this tasty snack at home.

 The ingredients needed are easy to find, so there's no need to worry about sourcing them.
-The process is also straightforward, so you'll be able to make piyaji in no time.
-However, there are a few tricks you need to follow to make piyaji that tastes like the ones sold in food stalls.
+The process is also straightforward, so you can make piyaji in no time.
+However, there are a few tricks you need to follow to make piyaji that taste like the ones sold in food stalls.
 Check out the recipe below and the accompanying video where I share these tips.

 %Bengali Piyaj Pakora Onion fritter piyaji recipe debjanir rannaghar